Common questions about the CE

 Tentative assignments are not guaranteed in any way.
 The registration form and exam fee should be submitted to the ABS as soon as you are able to commit to taking that CE.
 CEs are slightly overbooked, so you may lose your spot if you wait until the last minute or after the deadline to register.
 Once the deadline is reached, any unconfirmed spots are opened up to those on the waiting list.
 You will now have to select another exam site to take the CE.

-You will need to be present only for one of the three days of the exam (Monday, Tuesday or Wednesday) and only for the morning or afternoon session (approximately 1/2 day).
+You will need to be present for only one of the three days of the exam (Monday, Tuesday or Wednesday) and for only the morning or afternoon session (approximately 1/2 day).
 If you are assigned to a morning exam, you will have a candidate briefing at 7 a.m. and your exam will be held from either 8 a.m. to 9:30 a.m. or 10 a.m. to 11:30 a.m.
 If you have an afternoon exam, your briefing will be at 12 p.m. and your exam will be held from either 1 p.m. to 2:30 p.m. or 3 p.m. to 4:30 p.m.
 You are free to leave after your third exam session.

 ABS data shows that there is no systematic, significant relationship between the CE fail rate and factors such as exam location, time of year, or the day and time of the examination.

 CE results will be posted on the ABS website within 7 business days after the final day of the exam.
+You will be sent an email when results are posted.

 Residents' performance on ABS examinations is one factor evaluated by the ACGME when reviewing a residency program's accreditation.
 Your program thus needs to continuously monitor the examination performance of its residents.